Holiday Partridge Mirror (Free Pattern!)

 After flipping the pattern over, I then used my handy-dandy knitting needle to trace over the lines of the pattern, transferring a charcoal line onto the glass.

-The photo on the left shows the faint charcoal lines on the mirror.
-In order to get a better line to paint with, I then went over them with a sharpie pen.
+In order to get a better line to paint with, go over your lines with a sharpie pen.
 The pattern has now been transferred to the mirror.

 That crackle tip is awesome!